 Kindness is a quality conspicuously missing in unhappy marriages.
 Too often we wait for the other person to be kind before we show kindness.
 This sort of willful pride and stubbornness never yields positive results.
 In order for a healing process to begin, one person has to humble him or herself and commit to speaking kindly to—and doing thoughtful things for—the other person.
 Even if the other person acts like a jerk at first.
 Usually, the other person eventually responds in kind and the marriage gets a new beginning.

 Lay down your weapons-

-Each part of an unhappy couple has their own arsenal of verbal weapons they use to emotionally pummel their spouse.
+Each half of an unhappy couple has their own arsenal of verbal weapons they use to emotionally pummel their spouse.
 It might be calling the other person hurtful names or constantly reminding them of a past sin or bringing up a character flaw.
 Whatever it is, at the root of any arsenal is one of two things: either the sin of unforgiveness or pure meanness.
 Either way I advise immediate repentance.

 Nix the silent treatment-